Brooks Jensen Arts

 Brooks

-Brooks is the owner, co-founder (in 1993, with his late wife, Maureen), editor, and publisher of the award winning LensWork, one of today’s most respected and important periodicals in fine art photography.
-With subscribers in more than 70 countries, Brooks’ impact on fine art photography is truly worldwide.
-His long-running weekly podcasts on art and photography are heard over the Internet by thousands every day.
-All 1,200+ podcasts are available at LensWork Online, the LensWork membership website.
-He also publishes a daily Here’s a Thought… video with short inspiration for creative photographers.
+Brooks Jensen is a fine-art photographer, publisher, workshop teacher, and writer.
+He and his late wife (Maureen Gallagher) are the owners, co-founders, editors, and publishers of the award winning LensWork, one of today’s most respected and important periodicals in fine art photography.
+With subscribers in 72 countries, Brooks’ impact on fine art photography is truly world-wide.
+His long-running podcast on photography and the creative process is heard over the Internet by thousands every day.
+LensWork is currently in its 31th year of publication.

 Brooks Jensen